milton-mufume/centralization-docker-setup/host/README.md

-**Introduction**
+# Installation guide of cron jobs for database backups

+## Introduction

-This installation guide is for those intending to install an automated database mechanism in an environment running openmrs and dbsync databases within docker containers.
+This installation guide is for those intending to install an automated database backup mechanism in an environment running openmrs and dbsync databases within docker containers.

-**Steps to the installation**
+## Steps to the installation

 Here we have the procedure to install the jobs to automate the dbsync and openmrs databases backup: